PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Geh," said Relan, as the last of his life leaked out across the stone floor.

-"Oh good Lord man, just die already and get it over with."
+"Oh, good Lord man, just die already and get it over with."
 Dimsbury looked at Asarah, collapsed in a heap on the ground.
 "You'll clean this up!
 I swear to the Nether Gods you will.
 They're your rescuers.
 This is your mess.
 Now, where was I?
 Oh yes, Rattick.
 I know not what to do with you."

 "I just saved your life, Master."